 - Always wash your hands before and after touching a burst blister.

-- Allowing the fluid in a burst blister to drain before covering with a plaster or dressing.
+- Allowing the fluid in a burst blister to drain, clean it with mild soap and water before covering with a plaster or dressing.

 To explore related products, click here.